konlionis-hykon/hykon-s-os-suite/README.md

 These documents are written so they can be read both by humans and by language models.

 A practical way to explore the Hykon S-OS framework is to upload one or more of the module documents to an LLM and ask it whether it can attempt to **perform Hykon during the conversation while explaining what it is doing in plain language**.
-This reflects the perform-and-explain design used across the suite.

 This can be useful for: